apache/nifi-minifi-cpp/README.md

 ## Caveats
 * 0.0.1 represents the first release, APIs and interfaces are subject to change
 * Build and usage currently only supports Linux and OS X environments.
 Providing the needed tooling to support Windows will be established as part of [MINIFI-34](https://issues.apache.org/jira/browse/MINIFI-34).
-* Currently, provenance events are not yet generated.
-This effort is captured in [MINIFI-78](https://issues.apache.org/jira/browse/MINIFI-78).
 * Using Site to Site requires the additional manual step of specifying the remote socket.
 This being autonegotiated through NiFi's REST API is captured in [MINIFI-70](https://issues.apache.org/jira/browse/MINIFI-70).
 * The processors currently implemented include:
   * TailFile